lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 Finally add these two new actions to the routes, inside the <code>:api</code> namespace, after the tasks index route.

-You can try the complete action via the API with the usual curl acommand (provided you have a task already created):
+You can try the complete action via the API with the usual curl command (provided you have a task already created):

 {% highlight bash %}
 curl -v -H 'Content-Type: application/json' -H 'Accept: application/json' -H 'Authorization: Token token="9DLsDhFhqE8mnRbsPmXw"' -X PUT http://localhost:3000/api/v1/tasks/1/complete.json